-Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850 Atlanta, GA 30326 (404) 975-5000 www.acenursing.org
+Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400

-All required documentation must be submitted in person; Enrollment Services will be unable to receive them via mail, online or fax.
-Practical Nursing applications are reviewed at the time they are submitted for completeness.
+Atlanta, GA 30326

+(404) 975-5000

+www.acenursing.org

+All required documents are submitted to Enrollment Services in person or to enrollmentservices@anokatech.edu as an entire package prior to admission to the program.
 When all admission guidelines are satisfied, the applicant is accepted on a space available basis for the following semester.

-- Apply to Anoka Technical College and be admitted to the college - Complete the Nursing Assistant or Medical Assistant requirement - Complete the CPR requirement - Complete the Accuplacer Assessments and the Test of Essential Academic Skills (TEAS V or ATI TEAS).
+- Apply to Anoka Technical College and be admitted to the college - Complete the Nursing Assistant or Medical Assistant requirement - Complete the CPR requirement - Complete the Accuplacer Assessments and the Test of Essential Academic Skills (ATI TEAS).
 See Admission Guidelines under the links on the Practical Nursing web page - Complete the Student Record of Immunization document found under Forms on the Practical Nursing website - Submit the Practical Nursing program Application (found under Forms) with documentation of each the above